-Following are some of the architectural highlights of Azure clusters deployed by Spectro Cloud:
+The following are some architectural highlights of Azure clusters deployed by Palette:

 - Azure cluster resources are placed within an existing Resource Group.

 - Nodes are provisioned within a Virtual Network that is auto-created or preexisting, with one subnet for control plane nodes and one for worker nodes.
 These two subnets are secured with separate Network Security Groups.
-Both subnets can span across multiple AZs.
+Both subnets can span across multiple availability zones (AZs).

 - Worker nodes are distributed across multiple AZs.